codewithzichao/Multimodal-Transformers/README.md

 # Meme Classification for Tamil Language at EACL2021 Workshop

-Source code for EACL2021 workshop: Meme Classification for Tamil Language.
+Our Source code for EACL2021 workshop: Meme Classification for Tamil Language.

 **Updated:** Source code is released!🤩
 > I will release the code very soon.